Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 #### CUDA Utilization Efficiency (CUE) — **Does Not Exist**

 This is documented here for future reference.
-It is not included in the scope of the current workstream.
+It is not included in the scope of the current solution.

 * **Definition:** `CUE = Achieved_FLOPS / Peak_FLOPS`
 * **Source:** Runner/GPU (primary)